godotengine/godot-docs/tutorials/performance/using_servers.rst

 One of the most interesting design decisions for Godot is the fact that the whole scene system is *optional*.
 While it is not currently possible to compile it out, it can be completely bypassed.

 At the core, Godot uses the concept of Servers.
-They are very low level APIs to control rendering, physics, sound, etc. The scene system is built on top of them and uses them directly.
+They are very low-level APIs to control rendering, physics, sound, etc. The scene system is built on top of them and uses them directly.
 The most common servers are: